Blink (character): Early years

 In the Age of Apocalypse storyline, Professor X was killed years before he ever formed the X-Men.
-An alternate reality unfolded into which the 5,000-year-old super mutant Apocalypse gained control of North America and implemented a genocide campaign against regular humans.
+An alternate reality unfolded into which the ancient mutant Apocalypse gained control of North America and implemented a genocide campaign against regular humans.

 Clarice Ferguson was born in Cartusia, Bahamas.
 Her purple skin complexion revealed her to be a mutant at birth.
 Her parents accepted this fact but feared their daughter would not be accepted by the local population.
 When Clarice was four, the Fergusons moved to Miami, Florida, in the United States.
 They hoped Miami would be home to a mutant population where an older Clarice would be able to socialize.

 Clarice was a child when Apocalypse took over Miami.
 Blink was discovered by Apocalypse's Horseman, Mister Sinister, and his right-hand the Dark Beast, who experimented on her, refining her powers.

 In the 2000 Blink limited series, it is revealed in flashback that the mutant villain Sugar Man was at one point the jailer in charge of cellmates Illyana Rasputin (the long lost sister of fellow X-Man Colossus) and Clarice (before she was rescued as a young girl by Weapon-X and Sabretooth) in a prison facility.

 Sabretooth and Weapon X, members of the resistance force, the X-Men, raid Beast's laboratories and rescue Blink.
 She becomes the unofficial adopted daughter of Sabretooth, and always refers to him as "Mr. Creed".

 Blink grows into adulthood with the X-Men.
 She is impulsive and not always willing to follow orders, but becomes an important X-Man.
 In a limited series which focused uniquely on her character, Blink suffers partial amnesia and was briefly transported into the Negative Zone, where she is romantically involved with the amnesiac Annihilus, although he forces her to leave when he begins to transform back into his original form.

 Eventually, the X-Men encountered the time travelling X-Man Bishop, who set a course of events that prevented the death of Professor X, eliminating the Age of Apocalypse reality.